technofocus-pte/sapintgrtnppdepth/Lab 4/Lab 4 - Boosting Operational Efficiency in Product Management with SAP Fiori Automation.md

     ![](./media/image14.png)

-2. On the New input variable pane, provide the following details and then click on **Save**.
+2. On the New input variable pane, enter the following details and then click on **Save**.

     | **Property**      | **Value**                         |